Cody Bellinger Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

-- Bellinger is hitting .276 with 12 doubles, a triple, seven home runs and 17 walks.
+- Bellinger is batting .276 with 12 doubles, a triple, seven home runs and 17 walks.

-- Bellinger will look to extend his eight-game hitting streak.
-He's batting .421 over the course of his last outings.
+- Bellinger will look to extend his nine-game hitting streak.
+He's batting .421 during his last outings.

-- Bellinger has had an RBI in 19 games this year (37.3%), including three multi-RBI outings (5.9%).
+- Bellinger has driven in a run in 20 games this season (38.5%), including three games with more than one RBI (5.8%).
 He has also driven home three or more of his team's runs in one contest.

+- He has scored in 57.7% of his games this season, with two or more runs scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.